 E = listed as endangered under the ESA; T = listed as threatened under the ESA; PT = proposed for federal listing as threatened under the ESA; C = species for which USFWS has on file sufficient information on biological vulnerability and threat(s) to support issuance of a proposed rule to list, but issuance of the proposed rule is precluded; D = delisted; - = no listing.
+State

-E = listed as endangered under CESA; T = listed as threatened under CESA; FP = fully protected under the California Fish and Game Code; SSC = species of special concern in California; D = delisted; - = no listing.
+E = listed as endangered under CESA; T = listed as threatened under CESA; C = Candidate for listing under CESA; FP = fully protected under the California Fish and Game Code; SSC = species of special concern in California; D = delisted; FP = fully protected species under CFGC; - = no listing.